 - Scientific literacy – developing students’ understanding of scientific concepts through effective communication

-• The use of highly effect “pupil talk” in Science
+- The use of highly effective “pupil talk” in Science

 Using collaborative teaching strategies and active approaches to learning in Science

 - Establishing a growth mindset and culture of collaborative learning